Articles tagged with: Cashflow Model

 rock economic value

 The two main nature-driven factors in the economics of a mining project are the ore grade and the ore tonnage.
-In simplistic terms, the ore grade will determine how much incremental profit can be generated by each tonne processed.
+In simplistic terms, the ore grade will determine how much incremental profit can be generated by each tonne of rock processed.

 Does the Ore Grade Generate a Profit ?